 If your mood lends itself to something more abstract, be stimulated by the daring color combinations of the Cubist-inspired work of Oscar Bluemner, or relax in the mindful contemplation of the swirl of multicolored forms in Morgan Russell’s and Stanton Macdonald-Wright’s Synchromist paintings.

 - A new coloring book showcasing the exciting, bold works of some of the best-known American modernist artists

-- With 30 drawings for you to bring to life in colour, either by copying the dazzling palettes of the original artworks or by giving free rein to your own creativity
+- With 30 drawings for you to bring to life in color, either by copying the dazzling palettes of the original artworks or by giving free rein to your own creativity

 - Featured artists include Oscar Bluemner, Andrew Dasburg, Marsden Hartley, Morgan Russell and Max Weber

 “These American Modernist paintings from the Vilcek Collection provide an outstanding, hands-on introduction to some of the greatest American art of the early 20th century,” says Vilcek Foundation President Rick Kinsel in the book’s introduction.
 “Our hope is that, through the images in this book, you will experience firsthand the joyful and innovative use of color for which the American Modernist movement is best known.”